-Dwight has procured a Bird in-line RF wattmeter (and he knows how to use it!).
-He came up with the idea that if we could tackle the power measurement task, we could find a cheaper alternative than purchasing a \$100,000 overkill spectrum analyzer for the Club for measurement.
+Dwight and I got our heads together to see if we could solve the problem economically.
+Dwight procured a Bird in-line RF wattmeter and proposed that if we could tackle the power measurement task, we could find a cheaper alternative than purchasing a \$125,000 laboratory spectrum analyzer for the Club for measurement.
 Indeed, mobile shootouts have been run using a simple detector/amplifier in combination with digital multimeter, as I mentioned above.
-We considered something along those lines as our first approach but rejected it for reasons I will elaborate on below.
+We considered something along those lines as our first approach but rejected it for reasons on which I will elaborate below.

-I investigated a few field strength power meter designs centering on the venerable ADI 8307 wideband detector/logarithmic amplifier chip and built one out.
-It would enable us to use a DMM to measure its output voltage, which we could enter on an Excel spreadsheet that would have a formula to convert DC volts output from the little detector circuit to dBm.
+I investigated a few field-strength meter designs centering on the venerable ADI 8307 wideband detector/logarithmic amplifier chip and I built one out.
+This device would enable us to use a DMM to measure its output voltage, which we could enter on an Excel spreadsheet containing a formula to convert DC volts output from the little detector circuit to dBm.
+(Alternatively, we could run the event using the millivolt readings themselves).
 I calibrated the unit with a laboratory signal generator, then tested it with Dwight in the field (his driveway) and everything seemed to work well.
 In experiments with a signal generator at my ham shack lab, I determined that the output of the detector/amplifier, which I dubbed The Jenn-O-Rator in honor of my lovely wife, was linear in the range we were most likely going to be measuring.
 That was great, but I had some nagging doubts about using this approach in a competitive situation.